 In this article, we will demonstrate the validity that Nibiru is a rogue planet, that orbits more than one star.
 For such an outcome, we must sweep away our paradigm thinking that all planets are bound to a single star.
 Humanity is led to believe that for a planet to exist, it must exclusively circle a star.
-Recently, scientists have discovered that planets roam the universe freely, as a matter of fact, we now know that there are a heck of a lot of rogue planets roaming freely.
+Recently, scientists have discovered that planets roam the universe freely, as a matter of fact, we now know that there is a heck of a lot of rogue planets roaming freely.
 Many times more than planets bound to a star.
 These planets are collectively called rogue planets.

-At Fringe Truth we will pursue the hypothesis that Nibiru orbits not just the Sun, but continues to travel to a nearby star(s), and then returns to complete a 3600 year cycle.
+At Fringe Truth, we will pursue the hypothesis that Nibiru orbits not just the Sun, but continues to travel to a nearby star(s), and then returns to complete a 3600-year cycle.
 We begin with the question is 3600 year enough time for Nibiru to travel to a nearby star and return according to the Sumerian text?
 The short answer is yes!

-To find an objects escape velocity we use a straight forward equation Ve=√(2GM/r) .
+To find an objects escape velocity we use a straightforward equation Ve=√(2GM/r) .
 What we need to know is the mass (M) of the object and the radius (r) of the object, G is the “universal” gravitational constant G = 6.67E-10 m3 kg−1 s−2.
 We then calculate.
 The Sun’s mass is 1.989E30 kg, the radius of the Sun is 6.957E8 m, after verifying the units are correct, we find the escape velocity of the Sun is 617500 m/s, 1381308 mph, or 2223000 kph.
 We will express escape velocity data in mph since most readers are accustom to miles per hour.

 We now pose a more difficult problem.
 Which nearby star system?
-Or, possible nearby star systems.
+Alternatively, possible nearby star systems.
 Solving with a great deal of accuracy is difficult with the tools available (pencil and paper).
 Nonetheless, we can eliminate many of the guesses.

 We do know several facts to help eliminate potential paths.
 First, we know the location and distance of the objects.
 Second, we can calculate the escape velocity to narrow potential objects.
 We also recognize that the rogue planet must follow the direction of gravity wells.
 Another consideration is the limit of 3600 years.
 More difficult understanding is that the distance to travel is not a straight line distance.
-Simply, the star will not sit still waiting for Nibiru’s arrival.
+Naturally, the star will not sit still waiting for Nibiru’s arrival.
 Lastly, we must not limit the problem to two stars.

 Let us begin the methodical approach to find potential paths for Nibiru.
 Image 1 shows 20 nearby celestial objects.